panpf/zoomimage/docs/subsampling.md

 ### Background tiles

-ZoomImage uses background tiles to change sampleSize when switching sampleSize The change in the clarity of the picture also changes step by step, and the basemap will not be exposed during the process of loading new tiles, which ensures the continuity of the clarity change and the user experience is better
+ZoomImage uses background tiles to change sampleSize when switching sampleSize The change in the clarity of the image also changes step by step, and the basemap will not be exposed during the process of loading new tiles, which ensures the continuity of the clarity change and the user experience is better